12 eco-friendly subscription brands to help you live a more sustainable life | CNN Underscored

 $27.90 every 3 months for the Dish Duo at Blueland

 Another way you can reduce your environmental impact is by going vegan.
-A local CSA box is a great way to get creative in the kitchen on a vegan diet, but if you’re short on time or don’t want to spend as much time meal planning, Purple Carrot is a grocery delivery service that makes eating a plant-based diet easy.
+A local CSA box is a great way to get creative in the kitchen on a vegan diet, but if you’re short on time or don’t want to spend as much time meal planning, Purple Carrot is a meal subscription service that makes eating a plant-based diet easy.

 Prices vary, $29 order minimum at Grove Collaborative